ClaspTV/Turner-Casting-Instant-App/README.md

 ![alt text][instantAppRunConfig]

 #### Expected
-Connected Fire TV devices will not appear in the list.
+Connected FireTV devices will appear in the list just like full Android app case.

+#### Current Issue
+Connected FireTV devices are not showing up in Android Instant App. (see below).

 ![alt text][instantAppScreenshot]